 Make more money as a WP Engine affiliate

 If you’re likely to recommend WP Engine to others then it’s definitely worth signing up for their affiliate scheme.
 It’s one of the most generous in the industry.
 The commission is $200 or 100% of the first month’s payment (whichever is higher) for each referral who successfully signs up to WP Engine.
 That’s a lot more commission than other hosting companies I’ve seen.

 WP Engine also offer a sub-affiliate scheme.
 This means that if you refer another affiliate to WP Engine then you’ll get $50 commission for each of their referrals too!

 Signing up for WP Engine

-They’ve given us a secret WP Engine coupon code which gives you 4 months free on annual plans, or 20% off your first monthly payment for monthly plans.
-To redeem this secret code, click through one of the above links and enter the following code using the arrows and letters on your keyboard while you’re on the WP Engine website (you don’t have to be in the checkout):
+They’ve given us a secret WP Engine coupon code.
+This gives you 4 months free on annual plans, or 20% off your first monthly payment for monthly plans.
+To redeem this secret code, click through one of the above links.
+Enter the following code using the arrows and letters on your keyboard while you’re on the WP Engine website (you don’t have to be in the checkout):

 Cheat Code: Up, up, down, down, left, right, left, right, b, a

 When you enter this, something fun will happen and you will get the WP Engine discount code.
 I tried it myself and it’s pretty cool!